wpsharks/comet-cache/quick-cache/readme.txt

 = Running Quick Cache On A WordPress® Multisite Installation =

 WordPress® Multisite Networking is a special consideration in WordPress®.
 If Quick Cache is installed under a Multisite Network installation, it will be enabled for ALL blogs the same way.
 The centralized config options for Quick Cache, can only be modified by a Super Administrator operating on the main site.
 Quick Cache has internal processing routines that prevent configuration changes, including menu displays; for anyone other than a Super Administrator operating on the main site.

+= EMERGENCY: If All Else Fails (How-To Remove Quick Cache) =

+Ordinarily you can just deactivate Quick Cache from the plugins menu in WordPress.
+However, if you're having a more serious issue, please following the instructions here.

+1. Log into your site via FTP; perhaps using [FileZilla](http://www.youtube.com/watch?v=joXUMhr8PhU).
+2. Delete this file: `/wp-content/advanced-cache.php`
+3. Delete this directory: `/wp-content/plugins/quick-cache/`
+4. Remove this line from your `/wp-config.php` file: `define('WP_CACHE', TRUE);`

+Quick Cache is now completely uninstalled and you can start fresh :-)

 == Frequently Asked Questions ==